swartn/sam-vs-jet-paper/README.md

 # Comparing changes in the Southern Annular Mode and surface westerly jet

-This repository contains the python  code used for analyses in the paper
+This repository contains the python  code used for the paper

 Swart, N.C., J.C.
 Fyfe, N. Gillet and G.J.
 Marshall (2015), Comparing changes
-in the Southern Annular Mode and surface westerly jet, J. Climate (2015).
+in the Southern Annular Mode and surface westerly jet, J. Climate.

 This code will perform all the processing, analysis, and plotting to produce the final figures appearing in the paper.